mk99121/Daily-Update/Ansible/ansible-1.md

 These are the most commonly used type of variables in ansible These variables are declared by the user and values are also declared by the user itself

+For eg your variable names can be:
+Color: red
+VAR1: true
+name_user: sonal
+_var123: 456

+For eg:

+color: yellow
+print the value of the variable {{color}}
+Output will be  : yellow

+A variable can have a list of values:
+For eg:

+color:
+-  Red
+-  Blue
+-  Green
+-  Black

+Task: print the variable value as green
+We will refer the variable which has multiple values:
+{{color[2]}}

+Output: green

+DEMO to use ansible variables:

+---
+- hosts: webserver
+  become: true
+  become_user: root
+  vars:
+    pkg_name: apache2
+  tasks:
+    - name: Update apt package cache
+      apt:
+        update_cache: yes
+    - name: Install {{ pkg_name }} package on host server
+      apt:
+        name: "{{ pkg_name }}"
+        state: present
+    - name: Start a {{ pkg_name }} service in host server
+      service:
+        name: "{{ pkg_name }}"
+        state: started

 Ansible Roles:
 1: Ansible roles are efficient way of writing ansible playbooks that will help to write complex playbooks